afridihannan/todoList/README.md

 # todoList
+## A todoList app stores the daily works a person has to do
-## this is a todoList which is made using HTML,CSS,JavaScript.
+## This todoList is a responsive app designed only using HTML,CSS and JavaScript
-## it also stores the previous list when refreshed
+## The task are always there untill and unless you delete or clear the cache from your local storage